 MALVACEAE.
 Ornamental shrubs and herbs of arid regions of the Americas.
 Grown for their often showy flowers.
 Good outdoors in warm regions.
 Some are fairly hardy and others good in the greenhouse.
 Nicking the seed may help germination.

-—Sphaeralcea ambigua. (a,g) SPHA-4.
-Packet: $2.00
+NEW—Sphaeralcea ambigua.
+(250) SPHA-4.
+Packet: $2.50

 'DESERT GLOBEMALLOW'.
 Bright orange-red 1 - 2 1/2" flowers in clusters, with conspicuous yellow stamens.
 March to June.
 Perennial to 3 feet, with greyish three-lobed 1 - 2 1/2" leaves.
 Utah to southern California.
 Spectacular and drought resistant, hardy to at least Zone 4.
-Nick or hot water to germinate in 2 - 3 weeks warm.
+Nick seed or give hot water treatment to germinate in 2 - 3 weeks warm.